d-wiltshire/stock-analysis/README.md

 ## Summary

 ### What are the advantages or disadvantages of refactoring code?
 Refactoring involves editing or rewriting code in order to make it more streamlined, clearer, easier to process, and/or less error-prone, and it can have many advantages.
 In this example, refactoring the code led to significant gains in computation speed.
-Refactoring can also lead to code that is easier for multiple people to understand and collaborate on, and it can prevent kludges or...
-It can also lead to code that makes a program more versatile for future use.
+Refactoring can also lead to code that is easier for multiple people to understand and collaborate on and code that makes a program more versatile for future use.

 There are potential disadvantages to refactoring code, but they are outweighed by the advantages of doing so.
 The primary disadvantages would include the accidental introduction of errors or the misunderstanding of previous code such that the refactored code no longer serves the purpose of the original code.

 ### How do these pros and cons apply to refactoring the original VBA script?
-In this case, refactoring made our code more complex from the user perspective, but more nimble from the processor's perspective, as it used arrays to link....
+In this case, refactoring made our code more complex from the user perspective, but more nimble from the processor's perspective, as it used a a `tickerIndex` variable to link four arrays (`tickers`, `tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`).
+The program did not need to loop through the dataset using the refactored code in the same way as it did in the original code.

+Since the code is longer and more complex in the refactored code, the refactored code is not necessarily more intuitive for the user, so commenting and the use of whitespace are more important in the refactored code than in the original.